feusen/feusen.github.io/content/papers/paper1/index.md

 #tags: ["philology","oleic science","history of oil","Mediterranean world"]
 author: ["Ayden Young","Jeremy West","Peter Christensen"]
 #description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 Published in the Journal of Oleic Science, 2013."
-summary: "This paper is in early stages of development."
+summary: "This paper is in early stages of development, but aiming to have a working abstract and a workshop presentation slide deck available this quarter."
 cover:
     image: "housing_disc_picture.jpg"
     alt: "Housing Discrimination, Credit, and Economic Opportunity"